 Abstract concepts can be made concrete and experienceable in XR.
 However, students also need to be able to generalise the concrete examples they are learning into abstractions, in order to apply their knowledge in other scenarios .
 To achieve this, students need to be exposed to multiple representations of the concept and experience as many interactive instances of learning as possible.

 Cellverse is a project developed by MIT that intends to teach cell biology through a collaborative game .
 The aim of the game is to diagnose and treat a diseased cell.
 While one player experiences the inside of the cell through VR, the other student uses a tablet to get a microscope view and has access to information about the cell and possible diseases.This learning experience allows students to not only get a concrete experience of cell functions through VR but also create a general more abstract understanding through the tablet view.
+It is a great example of learning abstract concepts with XR.

 Tackling ethical dilemmas